So, is it Possible to Recover Permanently Deleted Files on Windows 10?

 Using file recovery software may be necessary in order to undo the effects of a data loss event.
 We recommend CleverFiles’ Disk Drill for Windows as your data recovery tool of choice.
 It is a comprehensive data recovery application which makes use of advanced algorithms to scan any storage media for deleted files that can be recovered.
 Its deep scanning mode will scavenge your disk for fragments of files that can be reconstructed long after they have been deleted from the storage device.

-Here are the steps to employ when recovering lost data with Disk Drill.
+Here are the steps to recover lost data with Disk Drill.

 One of the most important tasks for all computer users is the protection of the data that reside on the machine.
 The best way to accomplish this is to perform a regular system backup using the backup tool of your choice.
 Windows 10 offers a built-in backup and recovery tool called File History that can be instrumental in allowing you to restore deleted items.
 Windows users should take the time to set it up to protect the data on their laptop or PC.